palantir/go-java-launcher/README.md

 By _default_, when starting a java process inside a container (as indicated by the presence of ``CONTAINER`` env variable):
+1. The `-XX:ActiveProcessorCount` is unset, it will remain unset.
+1. Args with prefix``-Xmx|-Xms`` in both static and custom jvm opts will be filtered out.
+If neither ``-XX:MaxRAMPercentage=`` nor ``-XX:InitialRAMPercentage=`` prefixes are present in either static or custom jvm opts ``-Xmx|-Xms`` will both be set to be 75% of the cgroups memory limit minus 3mb per processor, with a minimum value of 50% of the heap.

+This will cause the JVM 11+ to discover the ``MaxRAM`` value using Linux cgroups, and calculate the heap sizes as the specified percentage of ``MaxRAM`` value, e.g. ``max-heap-size = MaxRAM * MaxRamPercentage``.

+If the experimental flag `containerV2` is set to `false`, the behavior will be as follows:
 1. If `-XX:ActiveProcessorCount` is unset, it will be set based on the discovered cgroup configurations and host information to a value between 2 and the number of processors reported by the runtime.
 You can read more about the reasoning behind this [here](https://github.com/palantir/go-java-launcher/issues/313).